 To find out if you qualify for a PHEAA State Grant, you will first need to complete the FAFSA.

 If you are eligible, a link to the PHEAA form will appear at the top of the confirmation page of the FAFSA.
-Be careful, the link is small and easy to miss.
-When you click on this link you will be asked to complete additional information.
+You can also access this form through your studentaid.gov account or through an email you will receive to the address you provided.
 Visit the Funding Opportunities tab on the PHEAA website to learn more about how state aid can help you.

 In order to qualify for the PHEAA you must complete your FAFSA by May 1st for four-year colleges and August 1st for two-year and technical colleges.